Bask Bank vs. Everbank

 Strengths

-- EverBank has 11 physical branches in Florida and California.
+- EverBank has 11 physical branches in Florida and California for customer convenience.

 Potential Drawbacks

-- EverBank has a lower App Store rating of 2.3.
+- EverBank has a low App Store rating of 2.3 and a Google Play rating of 1.5.

 Calculate Savings Growth for Bask Bank vs EverBank